 Next, lay out a slice of cucumber and top it off with a spoonful of your tomatoes.
 Finally, roll them up, and you’re ready to eat.

-This will give you a boost in vitamins K, B, and C. Once you try one of these rolls, it’ll be tough to stop eating them.
+This will boost your intake of vitamins K, B, and C. Once you try one of these rolls, it’ll be tough to stop eating them.

 Yet, it’s best to limit the intake to five or six rolls.